Sleep Center | New York City

-Several testing options are available at Jamaica Hospital’s Sleep Center and patients will participate in at least one of the following sleep studies:
+Several testing options are available at Jamaica Hospital’s New York City Sleep Center, and patients will participate in at least one of the following sleep studies:

 - Diagnostic (routine) overnight PSG — This is a general test that monitors several aspects of sleep—the amount of non-rapid eye movement and rapid eye movement sleep and number of arousals—as well as the following body functions during sleep: breathing patterns, heart rhythms, and limb movements.

 - CPAP titration (Treatment) — If sleep apnea is diagnosed during the diagnostic PSG, a second PSG with titration is then conducted during a second overnight stay.
 Continuous positive airway pressure therapy (CPAP), a common treatment for sleep apnea, will be given at this time.

 - Split night (diagnostic & treatment) – During the first half of the night, this test at our Sleep Center in New York City is used to determine whether a person has sleep apnea, as well as the severity of the condition.
 During the second half of the night, continuous positive airway pressure therapy (CPAP), will be applied and titration will begin.

 - Multiple sleep latency test (MSLT) —Used to diagnose narcolepsy and to measure the degree of daytime sleepiness.
 To ensure accurate results, it is performed on the morning following a diagnostic overnight PSG.

 - Maintenance of wakefulness Test (MWT) —A MWT is used to evaluate a person’s ability to stay awake during the day.
 There are four trials given two hours apart.

 At our Sleep Center in New York City, all of our patients are assigned to a private room.
 Each room is equipped with a camera, microphone, and testing equipment.
 These devices allow our technicians to closely monitor our patient’s sleep throughout the night.